Skip to main content

 Credit assessments are based on the SME's and buyer's (in case of invoice financing) ability and willingness to pay.

 For assessing ability, FS looks at a number of financial tools to evaluate the credit worthiness of an SME.
-Much of the evaluation relies on analyzing the SME's P&L, balance sheet, cash flow statements, inventory turnover rates, debt structure, management performance, and market conditions with the context of the note quantum and tenor.
+Much of the evaluation relies on analyzing the SME's Profit and Loss (P&L), balance sheet, cash flow statements, inventory turnover rates, debt structure, management performance, and market conditions with the context of the note quantum and tenor.

 To assess credit worthiness, Funding Societies looks into the history of trustworthiness, moral character, and continued performance that demonstrate a debtor's ability to repay.
 Mainly via the SME's and PGs' past credit obligations, repayment records and litigation (if any).